dvtate/old-yoda/README.md

   } =
   >>> $mySub @
   hello there
-  >>> $a print # note, variables declared within the subroutine remain after it's done 5
+  >>> $a print # note, variables declared within the macro are deleted wen they go out of scope
+  ERROR: broken reference to `$a`.
   ```

  - <b>Loops:</b>
-  Loops can be used to repeat the same code a number of times.
+  Loops can be used to repeat the code a number of times.
 This language has several types of loops built in.
   - <b>Repeat Loops:</b>
    runs code <i>n</i> times
    ```